hellotunmbi/hellotunmbi/README.md

 ### Hi there 👋
 My name is Olutunmbi Banto.
 I'm a Software Engineer.
-I am proficient in React, Angular, NodeJS and Ionic.
+I am proficient in React, Angular, NodeJS and Angular/Ionic.
 I also work with Laravel and sometimes React Native.
 I publish technical articles on [Medium](https://hellotunmbi.medium.com) and Hashnode

 - 🌱 I’m currently
   - Learning to become an AWS Solutions Architect.
+  - Taking a scholarship program on AWS Cloud Development with ALX
   - Improving on my UI/UX skills

 - 😄 Pronouns: